 Phase I of the Integrated Systems Development project was more than 90 percent complete in 2016.
 Technical difficulties with implementation of the data feed from the Advanced Train Control Systems Management Center, needed for the Platform Audio-Visual System, have delayed completion.
 The SFMTA expects this final element of the project to be complete by the end of 2018.
 Prop K local half-cent sales tax funds have provided approximately \$15.5 million of the \$53.2 million Phase I cost.

-SFMTA's new Transportation Management Center expanded Operations Control Center capabilities and consolidated other command and control functions that were previously separated.
+Management Center expanded Operations consolidated other command and control functions that were previously separated.

 MUNI MAINTENANCE FACILITIES